 National American University-Sioux Falls

-- The teacher population of 18 teachers has grown by 800% over five years.
+The teacher population of 18 teachers has stayed relatively flat over five years.

 |National American University-Sioux Falls||(SD) Community College Avg.|

 |Institution Level||Four or more years||At least 2 yrs but < 4 yrs|

 |Institution Control||Private for-profit||Public|

 The nearest community college to National American University-Sioux Falls is Globe University-Sioux Falls (0.3 miles away).

 - 138 students | 0.30 Mi5101 S Broadband Ln

 (605) 977-0705 0.30138